 Extensive simulation has been carried out to evaluate the performance of the proposed DFT-MSN data delivery schemes.
-In our simulation, 3 sink nodes and 100 sensor nodes are randomly deployed in an area of $200 \times 200 \ m^2$.
-The whole area is divided into 25 non-overlapped zones, each with an area of 40×40 m2.
-A sensor node is initially resided in its home zone.
+In our simulation, three sink nodes and 100 sensor nodes are randomly deployed in an area of $200 \times 200 \text{ m}^2$ .
+The whole area is divided into 25 nonoverlapped zones, each with an area of $40 \times 40$ m.
+A sensor node initially resides in its home zone.
 It moves with a speed randomly chosen between 0 and 5 m/s.
-Whenever a node reaches the boundary of its zone, it moves out with a probability of 20%, and bounces back with a probability of 80%.
+Whenever a node reaches the boundary of its zone, it moves out with a probability of 20 percent and bounces back with a probability of 80 percent.
 After entering a new zone, the sensor repeats the above process.
-However, if it reaches the boundary to its home zone, it returns to its home zone with a probability of 100%.
-Each sensor has a maximum transmission range of 10 m and a maximum queue size of 200 messages.
+However, if it reaches the boundary to its home zone, it returns to its home zone with a probability of 100 percent.
+The message size is 200 bits.
+Each sensor has a maximum transmission range of 10 m and a maximum queue size of 120 whole messages (or, totally, $120 \times 200$ bits).
 The data generation of each sensor follows a Poisson process with an average arrival interval of 100 s.
-Each data message has 50 bits.
-The channel bandwidth is 2500 bps.
-The fault tolerance threshold is set to be $\gamma = 0.8$.
-The above default simulation parameters are summarized in Table I.
+The channel bandwidth is 10 kbps.
+The fault tolerance threshold used in the FAD scheme is set to be $\gamma = 0.9$ , while the delivery threshold used in RED scheme is set to be H = 0.9.
+In erasure coding, the maximum replication overhead ( $S{max}$ ) is set to 3 and the maximum number of blocks ( $b{max}$ ) is 20.
+The above default simulation parameters are summarized in Table 1.